Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

-Note that $i$-packages are implicitly preserved for the definition of $\theta_i$ since all $i$-edges on a connected component of $E_2 \cup \cdots \cup E_{\imo}$ are redefined together.
-Therefore the following result follows as an immediate consequence of the definition of $\theta_i$.
+Note that lower $i$-packages are implicitly preserved for the definition of $\theta_i$ since all $i$-edges on a connected component of $E_2 \cup \cdots \cup E_{\imo}$ are redefined together.
+In order to ensure that axiom $3$ is maintained, one must be careful in the choice of $\C$.